MersedehSP/Covid_Analyzer/README.md

    Adjust scripts created by teammates to further fit data needs

    Create additional scripts for necessary for deeper analysis

+   Merge data and output to csv for usage in visualizations and analysis

 4) VIZUALIZATION-("Final_Graph.ipynb","Flight_Correlation_Work.ipynb", ChiTest.csv, FullDataSet.csv)